siyue-zhang/book-recommend-Surprise/README.md

 ## Types of recommendation systems

-1. Content based recommendation
+1. Content Based Recommendation

+Content-based filtering methods are based on a description of the item and a profile of the user's preferences.
+These methods are best suited to situations where there is known data on an item (name, location, description, etc.), but not on the user.
+Content-based recommenders treat recommendation as a user-specific classification problem and learn a classifier for the user's likes and dislikes based on an item's features.

+Similarities:
+* Jaccard Similarity
+* Cosine Similarity
+* Centered Cosine Similarity

-2. Collaberative filtering
+2. Collaberative Filtering: Neighborhood Methods

+Collaborative filtering is a technique that can filter out items that a user might like on the basis of reactions by similar users.
+It works by searching a large group of people and finding a smaller set of users with tastes similar to a particular user.
+It looks at the items they like and combines them to create a ranked list of suggestions.

-* User-user
+* User-user CF
-* Item-item
+* Item-item CF
-* Combined baseline with CF
+* Combine baseline with CF

-3. Latent factor based recommendation
+3. Collaberative Filtering: Latent factors Methods

+Matrix factorization algorithms work by decomposing the user-item interaction matrix into the product of two lower dimensionality rectangular matrices.